 - a.
-The ship will come to a stop at the sampling station, chosen at regular time intervals or by the discretion of the Commanding Officer.
+The ship will reduce speed to 1-2 knots as it approaches the sampling station, chosen at regular time intervals or by the discretion of the Captain.
 Stations will not be biased on the basis of ice conditions or location.
 The location and time of the sampling station will be recorded along with the environmental conditions. - b.
-Designated crew members of NEAH BAY, trained in sampling and supervised by LT Waters, will deploy the stainless steel sampling bottle to a depth of 1 m and collect the water grab sample.
-On occasion where BGSU personnel have joined the vessel, they will conduct this operation. - c.
-Sub-samples for particulate chlorophyll a and dissolved nutrient concentrations will be processed by LT Waters according to the Standard Operating Procedures and stored under the appropriate conditions until collection by BGSU personnel for shipping and analysis. - i.
+Technical Operations personnel from Environment Canada will deploy the stainless steel sampling bottle to a depth of 1 m and collect the water grab sample.
+On occasion where BGSU personnel have joined the vessel, they will assist with this operation. - c.
+Sub-samples for particulate chlorophyll a and dissolved nutrient concentrations will be processed by Tech Ops personnel or by BGSU personnel according to the Standard Operating Procedures and stored under the appropriate conditions until collection by BGSU personnel for shipping and analysis. - i.
 Triplicate replicates of particulate chlorophyll a will be prepared from each water grab sample. - ii.
 Duplicate replicates of dissolved nutrients will be prepared from each water grab sample. - d.
 Particulate chlorophyll a samples will be transported back to BGSU with dry ice and processed according to the EPA standard 445.0 method for chlorophyll a analysis (GF/F membranes) or as detailed in Twiss et al. (2012; size-fractionated PCTE membranes).
-For the latter, size-fractionated Chl a biomass is measured in triplicate for total (>0.2 μ m)- and microphytoplankton (>20 μ m) size classes (parallel filtrations), using the corresponding nominal pore-size, 25-mm diameter polycarbonate filters.
+For the latter, size-fractionated Chl a biomass is measured in triplicate for total (>0.2 μm)- and microphytoplankton (>20 μm) size classes (parallel filtrations), using the corresponding nominal pore-size, 25-mm diameter polycarbonate filters.